Does Canada Life Cover Therapy?

 Remember: Get to know your Canada Life policy before you book

-When it's time to find a licensed therapist, start your search with First Session's therapist database.
-You can search by therapy type, certification, location, and coverage.
+When it's time to find a licensed therapist, start your search with First Session.
+You can search by the therapist designation(s) you are covered for, therapy type, certification, location, and coverage.
 Then, watch intro videos to gauge for fit before you book — so you don't waste a single dollar of coverage on trialling the wrong therapist(s).

 Ready to talk?